 Black pepper to taste (we use 2 teaspoons)

-In a 14 inch pan, slowly heat half the olive oil and half the garlic, add the chicken thighs and slowly fry the chicken till browned and both sides show patina.
+In a 14 inch pan, slowly heat half the vegetable oil and half the garlic, add the chicken thighs and slowly fry the chicken till browned and both sides show patina.
 Remove, cool, and chop the meat into bite sized pieces.
 Set the chicken meat aside.

-In the same pan, heat the rest of the olive oil and garlic and fry the onions till opaque.
+In the same pan, heat the rest of the vegetable oil and garlic and fry the onions till opaque.
 Add the celery, bell peppers, okra and cayenne, and cook on medium heat until the okra is soft.

 In a large stock pot, place all the ingredients from the pan above, plus the chicken meat.
 Add to the stock pot the tomatoes, bay leaves, chicken broth and smoked andouille sausage.
 Simmer for a few minutes, allowing the flavors to marry, and then turn off the heat.

 Now we are going to make a roux.
 Don’t be afraid, all it takes is practice, instincts, and soul.
 Mostly soul.
-Okay, what we are going to do is to bring the 2 ounces of unsalted butter and half the olive oil, (because we are not actually 100 percent Cajun and we are not grandmothers with years of experience) to a higher and higher heat, using flour to keep it from burning.
+Okay, what we are going to do is to bring the 2 ounces of unsalted butter (if using butter) and half the vegetable oil, (because we are not actually 100 percent Cajun and we are not grandmothers with years of experience) to a higher and higher heat, using flour to keep it from burning.
 If done well, it will slowly turn a darker and darker shade of a beautiful patina brown.

 Now, truth be told, Cajun cooks do this part first, and then mix all the other ingredients in later.
 We are going to do the roux toward the end.
 Why?
 Until you have made a roux a hundred times, and can do it in your sleep, it’s best to have the entire gumbo prepared, and ingredients ready, knowing that if the roux doesn’t work the first time you try, you can try again with the knowledge that the rest of the cooking is nearly finished and you can put your full focus and good ju ju into it.
 For the sanity of the cook, it’s sometimes necessary to tweak tradition just a little.
 And the gumbo will be just as good after all the simmering with the file.
 Trust us.